omorros/food-cv-exp2-pipeline-evaluation/README.md

 > *"Experiment 2 evaluates three end-to-end pipelines on an identical test set of 120 photographs, each containing 2–8 items from a 14-class fruit and vegetable taxonomy.
 Pipeline A uses GPT-5.2 (OpenAI), selected through a three-model VLM comparison that also evaluated Gemini 3.1 Pro and Claude Opus 4.6, with a constrained prompt restricting output to the 14 target classes.
 Pipeline B uses a YOLOv8s object detector fine-tuned to directly predict all 14 classes.
 Pipeline C uses a two-stage approach: a YOLOv8s model trained as a class-agnostic objectness detector to localise items, followed by an EfficientNet-B0 classifier (the winning model from Experiment 1) to classify each cropped region."*

+### Results Summary

+> *"Pipeline A (VLM, GPT-5.2) achieved the highest micro-averaged F1 score of 0.8995 on clean images, significantly outperforming Pipeline B (YOLO-14, F1=0.6031) and Pipeline C (YOLO+CNN, F1=0.5470).
+This advantage was maintained across all degradation conditions: under Gaussian blur (F1=0.8952 vs 0.6545 vs 0.4947), Gaussian noise (F1=0.8778 vs 0.2528 vs 0.3673), and JPEG compression (F1=0.8660 vs 0.5116 vs 0.5171).
+The VLM demonstrated exceptional robustness, with a maximum F1 drop of just 0.033 across all degradations, compared to 0.350 for YOLO-14 and 0.180 for YOLO+CNN.
+However, this accuracy came at a cost: the VLM's average inference latency ranged from 2.3 to 10.7 seconds per image, compared to 172–508 ms for YOLO-14 and 931–1,340 ms for YOLO+CNN.
+The VLM also incurred an API cost of approximately $0.004 per image, while the offline pipelines were free."*

 ### Training/Test Separation

 > *"To ensure a fair comparison, training and test data were strictly separated.
 Pipelines B and C were fine-tuned on the publicly available Combined Vegetables & Fruits dataset (Roboflow Universe, ~42,000 images, 47 classes), remapped to the 14-class taxonomy used in this study (see Section X).
 The test set comprised 120 original photographs taken by the author across five real-world settings, annotated independently in Roboflow and never used during training.
 Pipeline A (GPT-5.2) was used as-is without fine-tuning; while we cannot guarantee our test images were absent from its internet-scale training corpus, this reflects the realistic deployment scenario for a zero-shot VLM."*